-An application for a permit, license, or other authorization for the installation and use of the Northwest National Marine Renewable Energy Center mobile test berth site, is not subject to the requirements of sections B or C, above.
+Applications for a permit, license, or other authorization for the installation and use of an experimental or test device at the Northwest National Marine Renewable Energy Center mobile test berth zone, are not subject to the requirements of Section B. above.